-K-5- The teachers utilized SAT-10, previous and current i-Ready data, and teacher discretion to place students into intervention groups.
-The intervention groups meet 4 times per week and the teachers utilize the district designated programs which include a progress monitoring tool.
-In addition, all students in grades 3-5, were administered the i-Ready diagnostic assessment.
-Teachers will receive training on how to interpret the reports and identify areas of need for each student.
-Teachers will then use state, district, and program resources to scaffold student tasks so they reach the cognitive demands of the new Florida Standards.
+K-5- The teachers utilized SAT-10, Florida Standards Assessments, current i-Ready data, and teacher discretion to place students into intervention groups.
+The intervention groups meet 4 times per week and the teachers utilize the District designated programs which include a progress monitoring tool.
+In addition, all students in grades k-5, were administered the i-Ready reading and mathematics diagnostic assessment and participate in iReady growth check assessments every 20 days.
+Teachers will meet quarterly with the administrative team to disaggregate the data and make instructional decisions.
+During whole group instruction, teacher use strategies to scaffold student tasks, so they reach the cognitive demands of the new Florida Standards.

-Grades 6-8- The students are placed into Intensive Reading or Intensive Mathematics class based upon 2016 FSA assessment results, i-Ready diagnostic results, or classroom grades.
-Every middle school student was administered the i-Ready diagnostic assessment to collect data on Reading and Math Needs.
-The Language Arts and Reading teachers will receive training on interpreting i-Ready reports and then how to place the students into differentiated groups The teachers will also utilize the My on Reader program.
-The Intensive Math teachers utilizes teacher created resources, i-Ready, and Reflex math to reinforce grade level skills and Florida Math Standards.
-Teachers will then use state, district, and program resources to scaffold student tasks so they reach the cognitive demands of the new Florida Standards.
+Grades 6-8- The students are placed into an Intensive Reading course based upon 2017 FSA-ELA assessment results.
+Every middle school student was administered the i-Ready Reading Diagnostic assessments to collect data on Reading and Math needs.
+Teachers will meet quarterly with the administrative team to disaggregate the data and make instructional decisions.
+Math teachers will utilize teacher created resources, i-Ready, and Reflex math to reinforce grade level skills and Florida Math Standards.
+Teachers will then use state, district, and program resources to scaffold student tasks, so they reach the cognitive demands of the new Florida Standards.